 I have an obvious pro-academia bias.
 Because of that, I am frankly sometimes confused as to why people would choose private practice.
 Most clinical faculty members spend 40-70% of their time on clinics.
 I see this as getting paid to work only 5-8 months a year.
 How can working a full 12-month job in private practice compare?
-I’m not sure, so let’s compare the two first.
+Let’s compare the two.

 Off clinics: as little as 4